w33ts/dank-memer-wiki/Resources/FAQ.md

 These three questions can help you evaluate an item to figure out if it is a good idea to invest in it or not.
 For example, shop items are incredibly useful to the community, but because they are available to buy from the <a href="/Bot-features/Currency-Commands/Basic-Commands#Shop" target="_blank">/shop</a> most of the time, they are often not a good long-term investment if you are hoping they become worth a ton.
 On the other side of things, <a href="/Items/Drops" target="_blank">drop items</a> are often exclusive to limited drop events, so they can be a great investment choice if you want something that is more exclusive and rare.

 Ultimately, though, the biggest factor in what goes up in value or not is whether other users want to collect it!
-Drop items had a period of time where <a href="https://dankmemer.lol/community/blog/drop-item-lookback" target="_blank">they skyrocketed in price</a> because a handful of users tried to collect them all, but once those users stopped, they quickly decreased in value.
+Drop items had a period of time where <a href="https://dankmemer.lol/blog/drop-item-lookback" target="_blank">they skyrocketed in price</a> because a handful of users tried to collect them all, but once those users stopped, they quickly decreased in value.

 ## What is the best way to grind? {: #Grind}
 Every user has a different method of grinding that works best for them, but there are a few key things that all users should do.
 - Use a <a href="/Bot-features/Utility-and-Config-Commands/Config-Commands#Flow" target="_blank">flow</a> for faster command usage.
 - Try to increase your <a href="/Bot-features/Currency-Commands/Multipliers#XPMulti" target="_blank">XP Multiplier</a> as much as you can.
-- Grind in a <a href="/About-Dank-Memer/About-the-bot#Partners" target="_blank">partner server</a> for an XP boost and <a href="/About-Dank-Memer/Premium-users#Perks" target="_blank">premium cooldowns</a>.
+- Grind in a <a href="/About-Dank-Memer/Premium-users#PremiumServers" target="_blank">premium server</a> for an XP boost and <a href="/About-Dank-Memer/Premium-users#Perks" target="_blank">premium cooldowns</a>.
 - Keep an eye out for captchas!

 The best place to get more specific advice about grinding is from other users.
 The <a href="https://discord.gg/memers" target="_blank">Dank Memer Community</a> server has a <a href="https://discord.com/channels/682809584985178135/1091017663054098573" target="_blank">grind strategy channel</a> where users can discuss their techniques and  help each other, as well as a flow-sharing channel where users can share their favorite flows.
 Check them out for more info!